dleute/chatserver/README.md

 #### Functional Testing

 Functional testing is quite a bit more involved.
 It will require configuring a javascript compatible test driver.
 Doing all of this is beyond the scope of this document.

-For
+Selenium must be running and can be started with `java -jar src/AppBundle/Resources/private/jar/selenium-server-standalone-2.44.0.jar`

+To run the tests execute `./bin/behat`

+If everything is configured correctly, a chrome browser should pop-up, test the site and results should show at the prompt.

+### Api Docs

+To make this easier, once you have the site working you can visit `http://chatserver.allofzero.com/app_dev.php/doc/` to see the restful API.

+### Debug

+The easiest place to debug problems is in the example HTML client.
+Debugging output will happen on any symfony environment that is configured for debug.
+By default only the dev environment has debugging enabled.

+For example if you point your url's at a base app_dev.php, the javascript will include console.log info that is viewable in the browser debug inspector.

 ### Deploy